Cost of Living in London: Budgeting Tips and Tricks from Locals

 If you're willing to spend a little money, here is a list of affordable activities available in London: Genesis cinema for £5 an entry, Stand Up comedy for £10-15, Wheatherspoons offering pints for £3-4, Visit the Sky Garden for free (book in advance), go ice-skating for £10-15, Mudchute city farm, inmersive experience and the list goes on...

 In conclusion, London offers a wealth of free and cheap activities that are just as exciting and entertaining as their more expensive counterparts.
 My favourites are green spaces as the UK is popular for it and allow you to escape from the huge population of London.
-I will leave a list below:

 Conclusion